 If you want to exercise any of your rights or if you have any questions about your privacy, your rights, or how to exercise them, please contact our Data Protection Officer by emailing firstname.lastname@example.org.
 We will respond to your request within a reasonable period of time upon verification of your identity.
 While we hope that we can answer any questions that you may have, if you have unresolved concerns you also have the right to lodge a complaint with the Swedish Data Protection Authority (Datainspektionen) or your local Data Protection Authority.

 3. What personal data do we collect from you?

 When you apply for a job at Spotify, the types of information we collect and process include, but are not limited to, the following categories:

-- Publicly available information – Profile information, academic qualifications and work experience from publicly available sources, e.g. your LinkedIn profile
+- Publicly available information – Profile information, academic qualifications and work experience from publicly available sources relevant for the hiring process, e.g. your LinkedIn profile.

 4. What do we use your personal data for?

 We will use the information we collect about you for the following purposes:

 To communicate with you throughout the hiring process